Moneyl/RFGR-Script-Loader-Wiki/Docs/Scripting/Guides/Introduction.rst

 .. code-block:: lua

     Sam = rfg.GetObject("Samanya") -- Get samanya's object
-    rsl.Log(Sam.Position.GetDataString()) -- Log Sams x,y,z position
+    rsl.Log(Sam.Position:GetDataString()) -- Log Sams x,y,z position

     --[[ Currently Sam is an Object type.
 To access variables specific to Humans such as Human.StealthPercent you'll need to cast her variable to a human type.
 This can be done like so...--]]

     SamAsHuman = Sam:CastToHuman()
-    rsl.Log(toString(SamAsHuman.StealthPercent)) -- Prove that it worked by accessing a human specific variable
+    rsl.Log(tostring(SamAsHuman.StealthPercent)) -- Prove that it worked by accessing a human specific variable

     -- Alternatively, you can reuse the existing variable Sam = Sam:CastToHuman()
-    rsl.Log(toString(Sam.StealthPercent))
+    rsl.Log(tostring(Sam.StealthPercent))

 Note that if you tried accessing a human specific variable (or other derived types variable) before casting to that object type you should experience an error when running the script.
 As shown in this next example:

 .. code-block:: lua

     Sam = rfg.GetObject("Samanya") -- Get samanya's objects
-    rsl.Log(toString(Sam.StealthPercent))
+    rsl.Log(tostring(Sam.StealthPercent))
     -- Bad!
-This will cause an error as you're trying to access a Human variable before casting Sam to a Human type
+This will cause an error as you're trying to access a Human variable before casting Sam (an object type) to a Human type

 This applies to accessing objects no matter which method you use to access them.